wikimew/gitpod-flutter/README.md

 # Preface
 This is a gitpod solution to create and test apps with [Flutter](https://flutter.dev/) when you don't have access to necessary tools to do so.

 Using the [device_preview](https://pub.dev/packages/device_preview) package will help with the feel and understanding when working in the vnc.
-Take a look at the master branches sample project for a little more understanding.
+Take a look at the master branches sample project for an example.